open-guides/og-aws/README.md

 ### CloudFormation Alternatives and Lock-In

 -	Hashicorp’s [Terraform](https://www.terraform.io/intro/vs/cloudformation.html) is a third-party alternative.
-	-	🔸Some AWS features may not be available in Terraform (ie., MultiAZ ElastiCache using Redis), and you may have to resort to embedded **CloudFormation** templates.
+	-	🔸Some AWS features may not be available in Terraform (i.e. MultiAZ ElastiCache using Redis), and you may have to resort to embedded **CloudFormation** templates.

 ### CloudFormation Tips